 Most of the marketers don’t want to target the small scale industry as they think it will limit the opportunity, but the fact is that you will be able to train your sales team according to the feedback you receive from your client.
-If you target big and renowned industries, it will not only be difficult to have feedback about your sales team but also, the conversion will be diminished.
+If you target prominent and well-known industries, it will not only be challenging to have feedback about your sales team, but also, the conversion may diminish.
 It is always better to target a specific niche market.

 2. Use lead scoring to prioritize your prospects

-While handling a huge volume of prospects, positioning the lead scoring into your sales strategy is most.
+While handling a considerable volume of leads, positioning the lead scoring into your sales strategy is a must.
+Score the interactions with your prospective client positively or negatively.
 It helps provide you the idea to whom you need to prioritize.

 Lead Scoring is a system to rank your prospect and score him/her.
 As per the score, you can follow up and send reminders.
-For instance, you are connecting with a new prospect who is a decision-maker and you need to prioritize him to nurture.
-The score should be decided as per prospects’’ position, timeline (how soon s/he needs the product), type of solution, etc..
+For instance, you are connecting with a new prospective client who is a decision-maker, and you need to prioritize him to nurture.
+Decide the lead score based on the activities per prospect’s position, timeline (how soon s/he needs the product), type of solution, and other activities.

 3. Connect with the decision-makers

 In the realm of B2B sales, a decision-maker occupies a vast arena.
 Therefore, targeting decision-makers should be a part of the B2B sales strategy.
 If you are connecting a manager who doesn’t have authority, it is kind of a waste of time for your sales team.
 Target the decision-makers to throw your baits.